- Establish protective relay communications between substations over fiber and microwave communications via TDM over IP/Ethernet

 TEP’s teleprotection-over-IP links are based on a multi-service Ethernet platform, the JumboSwitch® from TC Communications, using a special "Turbo Serial" TDM over IP/Ethernet interface card to connect its protective relays with RS232 (mirrored bits®*) interfaces.
 (See diagram).

 Deployment of the JumboSwitch® for TEP’s teleprotection links, SCADA, and metering over IP and conventional TDM links are part of TEP’s multi-service Fiber and Radio backbone for the Distributive Generation Projects.
-The advantages are both rack space and cost of deploying multiple boxes to provide the same function.
+This frees up rack space and lowers the cost of deploying multiple boxes to provide the same function.

-TEP’s specs called for a delay (excluding relays) of less than 10 msec. and the TC3847-3 JumboSwitch Turbo Serial card passed all of TEP’s latency tests with typical readings of around 3 msec. delay.
+TEP’s specs called for a delay (excluding relays) of less than 10 msec. and the TC3847-3 JumboSwitch Turbo Serial card passed every TEP latency tests with typical readings of around 3 msec. delay.

 The JumboSwitch offers 25 different interface cards, including all popular interfaces used for teleprotection-over-IP applications.
 The G.703, C37.94, T1, and Turbo-Serial (RS232, RS422/485) teleprotection interface cards meet stringent real time requirements for protective relay communications in the Power Utility industry.